bernalo-lab/aws-log-search-preview/introduction.md

 # Introduction

 *A practical field guide to searching AWS CloudWatch logs during real production incidents.*
+An introduction to the AWS Log Search Recipes handbook — a practical guide to using CloudWatch logs during real production incidents.
+Learn what this field guide covers, who it is designed for, and how it helps engineers debug complex systems under pressure.
 ---

 ## AWS Log Search Recipes